ScrollBearer8/continuity-civic-framework/README.md

 ---

-## License
-MIT — open knowledge, globally shareable, for humanity’s benefit.

-## Copyright
-© 2025 **ScrollBearer8**
-All rights reserved for authorship and original philosophical contributions.
-Permission granted to use, adapt, and reference this work under the MIT License,
-provided attribution is maintained and purpose aligns with **human continuity, dignity, and ethical development**.

 > *This framework exists to support humanity’s future.
 It may not be used to undermine biological dignity or human agency.*